enketo/blog/_posts/2014-07-02-geo-layers.md

 ### How to use

-The layer switcher will appear automatically on all geo widgets in Enketo.
+The layer switcher will appear automatically in all Enketo's geo widgets.

-If you'd like to show a particular layer as the _default layer_ when the form loads, simply add the name of the map layer to the appearance columnn in your XLSForm.
+If you'd like to show a particular layer as the _default layer_ when the form loads, simply add the name of the map layer to the appearance column in your XLSForm.

 ![Screenshot of Geo Widgets XLS Form that loads a default map layer](../files/2014/07/geo-widget-layers-xlsform.png "Screenshot of Geo Widgets XLS Form that loads a default map layer")